 Korea is also home to some of the most honest people in the world.
 During my first trip there, my friend Jess left her backpack—containing myriad expensive items—on a subway car.
 Just when we had lost hope, after spending days on the subway trying to find it, the phone rang.
 The transit authority had located her bag.
 Everything was intact.

 On my second trip to Korea (I was enamored enough to return less than a year later), four middle-aged Koreans insisted that Jenelle, Katie and I take a seat at their table at a restaurant in Bukhansan National Park.
 They welcomed us with bottles of makkoli (a fermented alcoholic rice drink), Korean pancakes, and tofu, while offering up their thanks for the American participation in the Korean War.
 How do you accept thanks for something you had absolutely nothing to do with?
-We simply smiled and said, “you’re welcome.”
+We reluctantly smiled and said, “You’re welcome.”

-“Don’t eat food on the subway unless you intend to share it with everyone around you,” Katie added, after I told her about a man who shared his pastry with Jenelle and me on a congested subway car.
+“Don’t eat food on the subway unless you intend to share it with everyone around you,” Katie added, after I told her about a man who shared his pastry with me on a congested subway car.

 This collectivist attitude, that we should look out for the greater good of society instead of our individual desires is paramount in many Eastern cultures.
 And while I have done a fair amount of traveling in Asian countries, my travels in Korea marked the first time where I was a lucky recipient of this philosophy.